Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 - The aim of Fertilo Inc is to reduce the risks and trauma associated with pregnancy and birth, as well as providing surrogacy services for those who'd prefer not to carry their children.
 - Children can be stored in nutrition tanks where they essentially don't age.
 Good for people who aren't ready to raise a child without having to give them out for adoption.
 - Three Burns Street is the street where Fertilo Inc is situated.
-- Fertilo Inc is owned by Dr Fertilo although he prefers to go by the name Dr Fert.
+- Fertilo Inc is owned by Dr Fertilo, although he prefers to go by the name Dr Fert.
 - Fertilo Inc and its branches are usually situated in decrepit areas in order to reach more people in need (and the fact that poorer people are more desperate :D).
 - Most of the staff is female and a great portion of them serve as surrogates.